L11R/gopia/README.md

 ### Why?
 There is an official repo!

-Because official one uses `bash` which is not available on Windows for at least.
+Because the official one uses `bash` which is not available on Windows for at least.
 `gopia` uses Go, so it can be compiled for almost everything.